zjshi/gt-pro/README.md

 ### Additional dependencies

 * KMC3
-KMC3 and its installation guidelines can be found at [here](https://github.com/refresh-bio/KMC)
+KMC3 and its installation guidelines can be found [here](https://github.com/refresh-bio/KMC)

 * [Biopython](https://biopython.org/)
 May be installed with `pip install biopython`